Building a Corpus

 Search terms used “THAAD” AND “South Korea” AND “deployment”

-This spreadsheet is not just for your own organization.
-It is a research instrument that documents your corpus construction process.
-You will draw on it directly when writing your methodology chapter.
+This spreadsheet is a research instrument.
+It documents your corpus construction process, and you will draw on it directly when writing your methodology chapter.

 Reference management

 Add all corpus texts to your reference manager (Zotero, Mendeley, or equivalent).
-This serves two purposes: it helps you cite corpus texts in your thesis, and it provides a second inventory of your collection.
-In Zotero, you can create a dedicated collection for your corpus and tag items by source, theme, or coding status.
+This serves two purposes.
+It helps you cite corpus texts in your thesis.
+It also gives you a second inventory of your collection.
+In Zotero, you can create a dedicated collection for your corpus and tag items by source or by analytical theme.

 Using Computational Tools